47aamir/CI-CD-Pipeline-for-Gitlab-with-AWS/README.md

      - `DOCKER_DRIVER`: Replace with the Docker driver information.
      - `DOCKER_TLS_CERTDIR`: Replace with the Docker TLS certificate directory (if required).

-3. Run the Pipeline:
-   - Push changes to this repository, and the GitLab CI/CD pipeline will be triggered automatically.

 ## Pipeline Stages

 - test: This stage runs tests on your application.